WHEN PEOPLE THINK OF AUTHENTIC CHEESE, THEY

 According to a study in the Journal of Agricul-

-tural and Food Chemistry, acaí “has been shown
+tural and Food Chemistry, acaí “has been shown to be extremely powerful in its antioxidant

 properties.”
 The website Healthline.com touts